Searching ...

 If you’re looking to purchase a home in Georgia, there are resources available to help you estimate your residential property taxes.

-The local county tax assessors are an excellent resource to start.
-Some counties have an online tool where you can search a specific address and find information about its property tax rates.
+The local county tax assessors are an excellent resource to start with.
+Some counties have an online tool where you can search for a specific address and find information about its estimated value and tax rates.
 We also recommend looking at data from the Georgia Department of Revenue and referring to this listing of county tax assessors.

 Your professional real estate agent is another resource for pointing out who to contact in the area you’re searching for a home.
-They may also have insights about school district millage rates and special tax districts for particular neighborhoods that interest you.
+They may also have insights about county school tax rates and special tax districts for particular neighborhoods that interest you.
 They may be aware of talks about increasing millages or new special assessments.

 Start Your Home Search